Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Adaptation to equations of regularized long wave type

-In the range $\alpha\geq 0$, one may work out the local in time well-posedness for \eqref{E:BBM} in $H^\beta_{per}([0,T])$, $\beta> \max(0, (3-\alpha)/2)$, via the usual energy method, corroborating that \eqref{E:BBM} regularizes \eqref{E:KdV}; see Remark \ref{R:LWP}.
+In the range $\alpha\geq 0$, one may work out the local in time well-posedness for \eqref{E:BBM} in $H^\beta_{per}([0,T])$, $\beta> \max(0, (3-\alpha)/2)$, via the energy method, corroborating that \eqref{E:BBM} regularizes \eqref{E:KdV}; see Remark~\ref{R:LWP}.
 The proof is rudimentary.
 Hence we omit the detail.
 With the help of the smoothing effects of $(1-\partial_x^2)^{-1}$, the global in time well-posedness for \eqref{E:BBM} may be established in $H^{0+}(\mathbb{R})$ in the case of $\alpha=2$, namely the BBM equation; see \cite{BT}, for instance.
-In the periodic functions setting, on the other hand, the existence matter for \eqref{E:BBM} seems not properly understood in spaces of low regularities.
-For the present purpose, however, a short-time well-posedness result suffices.
+In the periodic functions setting, however, the existence matter for \eqref{E:BBM} seems not adequately understood in spaces of low regularities.

-Throughout the section we'll work in an appropriate subspace (abusing notation) $X$ of $H^{\alpha/2}_{per}([0,T])$, where the initial value problem associated with \eqref{E:BBM} is well-posed for some interval of time; $T>0$, the period, is arbitrary but fixed.
+Throughout the section we shall work in a suitable subspace (abusing notation) $X$ of $H^{\alpha/2}_{per}([0,T])$, where the initial value problem associated with \eqref{E:BBM} is well-posed for some interval of time; $T>0$, the period, is fixed.